-0.5 years required for all students.
+0.5 credits required for all students

 Health: In this required semester-long class, students will develop the Christian values and knowledge about his or her personal development and environment necessary to participate in the adult world.
 The study of biblical principles will reveal God’s power, perfection, and wisdom as a basis for studying the family, nutrition, safety and first aid, disease and disorder, drugs, and sexuality.